Reviews You Can Rely On

 Conclusion

 While there is no single backpacking stove for every application or budget, the stove selection above can take the backcountry enthusiast from a weekend for two on the Appalachian Trail to a week on the Colorado Plateau with a group of friends and the high peaks of the Alaska Range.
-Most of our testers and friends agree that food tastes better in the outdoors, especially when you do it right.
+Most of our testers and friends agree that food tastes better outdoors, especially when you do it right.
 We hope you find the right stove for your backcountry culinary desires that leads you to many happy, tasty meals in the great outdoors.

 backpacking stove - the small pot of the lite+ is great for one hiker preparing a...